The numbers are astonishing.

 Louis to meet with Winchester officials and Mike Hampton Sr., then the executive director of the NSCA and NSSA.
 Lubeznik walked away with a commitment for free ammunition, enough to justify a $20 upcharge to the entry fee for the next year’s tournament.

 That event, also at Deer Creek, brought in 228 shooters and raised $58,000.
-A subsequent meeting at NILO provided the spark for another event, this time benefitting the St. Louis Ronald McDonald House.
+A subsequent meeting at NILO provided the spark for another event, this time benefitting the St. Louis participating local Chapter.
 It raised $24,000.

 “That gave me the thought if I can help the St. Louis Ronald House, I can help others,” Lubeznik said.

-By 2002, the Ronald McDonald House National Sporting Clays Foundation was holding events in St. Louis, Orlando, Detroit, Columbus, Georgia, and the Chicago area.
-Each benefited the local Ronald McDonald House, a tradition that continues today.
+By 2002, the participating local Chapter National Sporting Clays Foundation was holding events in St. Louis, Orlando, Detroit, Columbus, Georgia, and the Chicago area.
+Each benefited the local participating local Chapter, a tradition that continues today.
 Each local House keeps 100 percent of the net proceeds for the event, and 100 percent of the proceeds from national ticket drawings go to the Houses as well.

 NSCA, NSSA and ATA soon designated the foundation as their official charity, and in 2005, it was renamed the Kids & Clays Foundation.
 Lubeznik has stepped down as chairman but still serves on the board.